Vyral/base-template/_posts/2019-05-17-looking-at-how-our-market-has-performed-this-year.md

 {% include pullquote.html %}

-Knowing our supply of inventory is really important because it reveals the overall health of our market.
-A price point with five or six months of inventory will usually attract buyers who are well aware of their increased negotiating power. &nbsp;
+<strong>Knowing our supply of inventory is really important because it reveals the overall health of our market.</strong> A price point with five or six months of inventory will usually attract buyers who are well aware of their increased negotiating power. &nbsp;

 You can see our area’s market report in full detail here.
 And if you have any questions, please feel free to give me a call at 907-240-2804 or email me at Dar@DarWalden.com.
 I’m always happy to help\!&nbsp;